LastCallMedia/Composer-Upstream-Files/README.md

 ```
 In this example, we've defined two files with upstream sources.
 The key of the `files` array is the source, and the value is the destination.
 When we run `composer upstream-files:update`, both files will be refreshed from their respective URLs.
 We would then review and commit the changes.

+### Tokens

-This plugin also supports using tokens to reduce the amount of stuff you have to type and update.
+This plugin supports using tokens to reduce the amount of stuff you have to type and update.
 Tokens are enclosed in double brackets.
 Example:
 ```json
 {
   "extra": {